THUDM/Multilingual-GLM/README.md

 # Multilingual-GLM
 This repository contains the code of MGLM: a multilingual variant of GLM, a general language model trained with an autoregressive blank infilling objective.

-You may refer to our [slides](https://github.com/truthbutcher/studymaterials/blob/main/MultiGLM.pdf) on MGLM.
-You may also want to check out our [interactive demo](https://www.sci-brain.cn/innovations/multilingual_big_model) based on MGLM that generates a brief Chinese/English summary for your article in any commonly used language.
+You may want to check out our [interactive demo](https://models.aminer.cn/mglm-1b/demo/) based on MGLM that generates a brief Chinese/English summary for your article in any commonly used language.

 The backbone structure of this model is based on [GLM: General Language Model Pretraining with Autoregressive Blank Infilling](https://aclanthology.org/2022.acl-long.26/) (Du et al., ACL 2022)